classroomtechtools/modularLibraries.gs/SheetsDB/SheetsDB.md

 ### Input Value Option

-Notice from examples in the quickstart that values passed in `.setValues` are from the API's point-of-view treated as `USER_ENTERED` — which means that there is a post processor equivalent to that present when a user inputs into the UI.
+Notice from examples in the quickstart that values passed in `.setValues` are from the API's point-of-view treated as `USER_ENTERED` — which means that there is a post processor equivalent to that present when a user inputs into the frontend UI.
 For example:

 ```js
 session.setValues('Sheet!A1', [['1', 2, 3, 4, 5]]);